tapans/DIY-Surveillance-with-Smartphones/README.md

 Disclaimer: Note that a smartphone is not meant to be run as a dedicated server and the CPU will likely be heating up with usage like this, monitoring is strongly advised!
 Use at your own risk!

 ## Steps:
+0. Assign a static IP on each smartphone.

 1. Choose 1 of the android smartphones as the server: root it (I used Cyanogenmod), install Busy Boy app by meefik and Linux Deploy app.

 2. Open Linux Deploy, install Debian container: https://github.com/meefik/linuxdeploy/wiki/Installing-Debian